Australian cricket team in India in 1979–80: Australian squad

-The team was very inexperienced, with ten of the players never having toured before, and none having gone to India.
-Jeff Moss, Trevor Laughlin and Gary Cosier, who had been part of the 1979 World Cup squad, were not selected – they were replaced by Wood, Higgs, Sleep and Yardley.
-Peter Toohey, who had impressed with the bat in Australia's 3–2 victory over India in 1977–78, was also overlooked due to a poor 1978–79 test season.
-John Inverarity, the highly experienced Western Australian captain and former test player, appears never to have been considered for selection, despite a fine domestic season of cricket in 1978–79.
+Before the season, ten of the players had never toured and none had gone to India.

 Captaincy

 Although Graham Yallop had captained Australia during the 1978–79 summer, he was replaced by Kim Hughes when injured, and when Yallop returned to the side, the Australian Cricket Board decided to persist with Hughes.
 They also elected Hilditch as vice captain rather than Yallop.
 However Yallop was kept as a selector.

 On-tour selection panel: Hughes, Hilditch, Yallop.

 Replacements

 Alan Hurst suffered a back injury during the tour.
 On 12 October it was decided he would return home and Geoff Lawson was flown out as a replacement bowler during the tour.

 World Series Cricket Backdrop

 Before the tour took place, establishment cricket had "made up" with World Series Cricket and the 1979–80 Australian summer season was to be the first in three years with all players in the one competition.
 However, World Series Cricket players were not selected on the India tour.
-The scheduling of the tour meant that the players chosen to go to India would miss out on the first round of Sheffield Shield games in Australia and only have two weeks to press their claims for selection before the first test in Australia.
+The players chosen to go to India could not play in the first round of the Sheffield Shield games, because the tour's schedule conflicted with those games.

-Cricket writer Samir Chopra later wrote:

-The names of the tourists that year were a mixture of the giggle-inducing and the dramatic.
-It was the autumn of 1979, and the last Packer-depleted Australia side to turn out for the ACB was in India.
-Those of us that greeted them that year knew little of what reluctant tourists they were, about how they felt cheated and betrayed by their overlords, and how they griped and belly-ached about their touring and playing conditions...
-All we knew was that Indian cricket was suspended in a bizarre netherworld, one where the world's best cricket players all seemed to be playing in a poorly attended circus in Australia, while second-stringers were sent to our shores.
-But I still thought the Packer players were mercenaries and still paid obeisance to nation-based cricket, so these players were going to get all my attention.